Leroy1027/Corpus_Discription/Abbreviations/README.md

 ## 3. Annotation Guidelines

-To save space, in terms of `Interlinear gloss: Mandarin` field, you can directly use the Leipzig glossing rules system for person and number markings, without translating them into Chinese.
+To save space, for `Interlinear gloss: Mandarin` column, you can directly use the Leipzig glossing rules system for person and number markings, without translating them into Chinese.
 For example, the Chinese pronoun "他" can be annotated as `3SG`, without the need to further label it as "第三人稱單數".

 ---